umbraco/UmbracoDocs/10/umbraco-cms/fundamentals/setup/upgrading/version-specific/README.md

 <summary>7.6.3 to 7.7.0</summary>

-Version 7.7.0 introduces User Groups and a better user management and security facilities.
-This means that anything to do with "User Types" no longer exist including APIs that work with User Types.
-If your code or any package's code makes reference to "User Type" APIs, you need to make changes to your code.
+Version 7.7.0 introduces User Groups, better user management, and security facilities.
+This means that anything to do with "User Types" no longer exists including APIs that work with User Types.
+If your code or any package's code refers to "User Type" APIs, you need to make changes to your code.
 In many cases, we've added backward compatibility for these scenarios and obsoleted APIs that should no longer be used.

 We are now by default using the e-mail address and not the username for the credentials.
 When trying to login to the backoffice you need to use the e-mail address as opposed to the username.
 If you do an upgrade from an older version and would like to keep using the username, change the `<usernameIsEmail>true</usernameIsEmail>` setting to **false**.